ONLYOFFICE/onlyoffice-redmine/README.md

 ### Formats

-- Specify the list of formats allowed to editing.
+- Specify the list of formats allowed to be opened directly for editing.

 ## How It Works